Power of the landscape

 Mesmerizing

-The exhibition will be accompanied by the publication of the same name, Scarlett Hooft Graafland.
+The exhibition is accompanied by the publication of the same name, Scarlett Hooft Graafland.
 Mesmerizing.
 This high-quality publication contains stunning photographs of Hooft Graafland's work, complemented by in-depth background stories about the photographs featured in the exhibition.

 About the artist

-Scarlett Hooft Graafland studied in The Hague and New York.
-She trained as a sculptor and began photographing to capture her installations.
+Scarlett Hooft Graafland studied at the Royal Academy of Art (KABK) in The Hague and at the Parsons School of Design in New York.
+She trained as a sculptor and began to photograph to capture her installations.

-Image: Portrait Scarlett Hooft Graafland, photo: Sascha de Boer
+Image: Portrait Scarlett Hooft Graafland, photo: Sacha de Boer